Oorth/Remote-Access-Trojan-Windows/readme.md

 ## Overview

 It is a Remote Access Trojan made by me for Windows environment.
-Its staged nature allows for covert control of compromised machines, and uses a custom communication protocal which can connect two endpoints hidden behind NAT networks to communicate over internet with an intermediate server preventing direct connections to the attacker, thus hindering traceback efforts.
+Its staged and fileless (The actual malware never touches the disk and gets executed from the memory) nature allows for covert control of compromised machines, and uses a custom communication protocal which can connect two endpoints hidden behind NAT networks to communicate over internet with an intermediate server preventing direct connections to the attacker, thus hindering traceback efforts.
 >~~No one can find you :) thank me later~~

 It is undetectable by any standard Antivirus.
 This Malware is written in C++ which allows it to execute with great access to the memory and hence providing the potential for efficient execution, low resource usage, and access to low-level system functions.